 16. Are students required to have a laptop?

 Yes, laptop computers are required at the University of Michigan Medical School.

 17. What type of clinical sites — ambulatory, private preceptors, private hospitals, rural settings, international — are available or required for clerkships?
 Does this school allow for students to do rotations at other institutions or internationally?

 There are many clinical settings and patient resources available to our medical students.
-In addition to the University of Michigan Health System, several hospitals, private medical groups and community agencies located in southeastern Michigan provide our students with exposure to a diverse population.
+In addition to the medical center complex, several hospitals, private medical groups and community agencies located in southeastern Michigan provide our students with exposure to a diverse population.
 Arrangements for rotations at other institutions, at home or abroad, are considered on a case-by-case basis.
 Students are encouraged to do international rotations in their fourth year, facilitated by Global REACH.